I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfpdo/nf-wdfpdo-wdfpdoaddejectionrelationsphysicaldevice.md

 <p>A system bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
 <p>The <i>PhysicalDevice</i> parameter points to a PDO of a device that is ejected when the device that is identified by <i>Device</i> is ejected.
 Typically, both devices are controlled by the calling driver.
 Do not report the child devices of <i>Device</i> because when the PnP manager ejects a parent device, it also ejects the device's children.</p>

 <p>For more information, see <a href="wdf.supporting_ejectable_devices">Supporting Ejectable Devices</a>.</p>

-<p>The following code example adds a device that the <b>pPhysicalDeviceObject</b> structure represents to the list of devices that are ejected when the device that <b>device</b> specifies is ejected.</p>

-<p>The <i>PhysicalDevice</i> parameter points to a PDO of a device that is ejected when the device that is identified by <i>Device</i> is ejected.
-Typically, both devices are controlled by the calling driver.
-Do not report the child devices of <i>Device</i> because when the PnP manager ejects a parent device, it also ejects the device's children.</p>

-<p>For more information, see <a href="wdf.supporting_ejectable_devices">Supporting Ejectable Devices</a>.</p>